| _How to apply for a tourist visa? Traveling in China requires a tourism visa (L).

 with at least 5, and the guide accompanying your group will

+keep the visas.
 An Individual traveler can apply for one at

 any Chinese embassy or consulates, and the procedure is usually